The Wire (India)

-The Wire is an Indian nonprofit news and opinion website.
+The Wire is a center-left wing Indian nonprofit news and opinion website.
 It was founded in 2015 by Siddharth Varadarajan, Sidharth Bhatia, and M. K. Venu.
-It counts among the news outlets that are independent of the Indian government, and has been subject to several defamation suits by state governments, businessmen, politicians and multinational companies.
-On 9 May 2025, it was blocked by the Ministry of Electronics and Information Technology under the IT Act for violating freedom of the press.
-Its reporting of disinformation in the Meta-Tek Fog fiasco caused it to face scrutiny and backlash until it released a formal apology and admitted to having published the story without verification.
+One section of the media and society considers it among the news outlets that are independent of the Indian government, while the other section calls it heavily biased against the Bharatiya Janata Party.

+The website has been subjected to several defamation suits by state governments, a businessman, and politicians, including by Indian politician Amit Malviya following publication of an article falsely claiming he had the powers to delete Instagram posts on command.

 History

-The Wire was founded by Siddharth Varadarajan, after he departed from his position as editor at The Hindu.
+The Wire was founded by Siddharth Varadarajan, after he left his job as editor at The Hindu.
 It began operating on 11 May 2015; Varadarajan worked with Sidharth Bhatia and M. K. Venu who had initially funded the website.
 Later it was made part of the Foundation for Independent Journalism, a non-profit.
 The Independent and Public Spirited Media Foundation has provided The Wire with funding as well.

 Varadarajan claims that the publication was created as a "platform for independent journalism", and that its non-corporate structure and funding sources aim to free it from the "commercial and political pressures" which supposedly afflict mainstream Indian news outlets.
 The Wires founding is construed to be a result of and a reaction to a political environment which has "discouraged dissent" against the present Indian ruling Bharatiya Janata Party.

-According to one of the founding editors, the founders’ basic value is to stand for the right of the individual against the normally overbearing nature of the State.
+According to one of the founding editors, the founders' basic value is to stand for the right of the individual against the normally overbearing nature of the State.
 He further added that the founders are socially and economically liberal in their approach.
 Varadarajan said in an interview that he (and by extension The Wire, as asked in question) in all matters of journalism is guided by the Constitution of India.

 In 2020, The Wire joined Progressive International's Wire— a coalition of progressive media outlets from around the world.